-Wessling, March 2024 Mensch und Maschine Software SE The Managing Directors
+Wessling, March 2025 Mensch und Maschine Software SE The Managing Directors

-The M+M share price has increased significantly since 2010.
-In addition, dividends of 710 cents were distributed during this period, so that the total value for the shareholder has increased enormously.
-The price performance corresponded to that of the TecDAX and DAX Software until 2015, but since then the M+M share has had a big lead and has more or less moved within the framework of an initial dividend yield of 2% since 2016, with deviations down to 1.5% during the 2020/21 bull market and up to 3.5% in the 2022/23 bear market.
-By the way: Anyone who has invested EUR 1,000 a month in the MUM share since August 1997, i.e. one month after the IPO, had already received 107% of the total investment of EUR 317 thousand in dividends by Dec 31, 2023 and was able to enjoy a total value before taxes of TEUR 2,852, i.e. nine times the stake.
+The M+M share price augmented significantly since 2010.
+In addition, dividends of 875 cents were distributed during this period, so that the total value for the shareholder has grown enormously.
+The price performance corresponded to that of the TecDAX and DAX Software until 2015, but since then the M+M share has had a big lead and has more or less moved within the framework of an initial dividend yield of 2% since 2016, with deviations down to 1.5% during the 2020/21 bull market and up to nearly 4% in the years since 2022.
+By the way: Anyone who has invested EUR 1,000 a month in the M+M share since August 1997, i.e. one month after the IPO, had already received 126% of the total investment of EUR 329 thousand in dividends by Dec 31, 2024 and was able to enjoy a total value before taxes of TEUR 2,924, i.e. nearly nine times the stake.